FAQ

 • your child has difficulty communicating appropriately in social settings

 No, not to book an appointment.
-You will, however, need a doctor’s referral to access a Medicare rebate (see below).
+You will, however, need a doctor’s referral (Chronic Disease Management Plan) to access a Medicare rebate (see below).

 Our fees are based upon the type of service we provide and the time that we spend with you.
-We offer a range of services including assessments, reviews, treatment sessions and programming.
+We offer a range of services including assessments, reports, treatment sessions and programming.
 These services will be tailored to your individual needs.
+Our current fees can be found HERE.
 Please contact us to discuss what may apply in your individual circumstances.

 Private health insurance funds generally include speech pathology in their “extras” cover options, so you may be eligible for rebates depending upon your level of cover.
 You will need to contact your health fund directly to determine the rebates you will receive.

-You may also be eligible for rebates for up to five (5) appointments per calendar year through Medicare.
+You may also be eligible for rebates through Medicare.
 Your doctor will need to complete a Chronic Disease Management Plan before you attend speech pathology.
 You will be required to pay for your speech pathology services at the time of your appointment and then we can process the Medicare refund on your behalf.

 We work with plan- and self-managed NDIS participants.
-If you have a NDIA managed plan we are able to process the claims directly through the NDIS Provider Portal.
 You will need to sign a service agreement outlining the costs and processes involved during the term of your plan.

 If you have a plan-managed plan we will bill your plan manager directly and receive payments from them.